LakeinLove/Mage-The-Awakening/The Worlds/Realms of Earth and Flesh/Irises.md

 ### Distortions

 These Irises offer travel from one place on Earth to another without crossing the distance between them, or to a pocket dimension.
-Mages create them with fifth-dot [[Space]] spells such as Pocket Dimension and potent variations of Teleportation, but many are naturally-occurring.
+Mages create them with fifth-dot [[Space]] spells such as Pocket Dimension and potent variations of [[Teleportation]], but many are naturally-occurring.

 ### Shadowed Doors